Jack Landrón: Jackie Washington

 Born Juán Cándido Washington y Landrón on June 2, 1938, in Puerto Rico, he grew up in the Boston, Massachusetts neighborhood of Roxbury.
 He studied at Emerson College as a Theater Arts major.
-As part of the Cambridge/Boston folk music scene in the early and mid-1960s, he released four albums on Vanguard—Jackie Washington (1962), Jackie Washington/2 (1963), Jackie Washington at Club 47 (1965), and Morning Song (1967); this last LP consisted entirely of original compositions and was his first with a band.
-[None of his albums has been released on CD but individual songs have appeared on anthologies.
+As part of the Cambridge/Boston folk music scene in the early and mid-1960s, he released four albums on Vanguard, appearing in person and recording under the name Jackie Washington.
+Vanguard tried to groom Washington as a male counterpart to Joan Baez.
+The albums are titled Jackie Washington (1962), Jackie Washington/2 (1963), Jackie Washington at Club 47 (1965), and Morning Song (1967).
+The last of these LPs consisted entirely of original compositions and was his first with a band.

+None of Washington's folk albums was re-released on CD, but individual songs have appeared on anthologies.
 His sole single, for instance, "Why Won't They Let Me Be?"
 (1966), is included in Northern Soul's Classiest Rarities 2 (Kent, 2005).]
-The live album, Jackie Washington at Club 47, featuring a cover collage by Eric Von Schmidt, is most representative of his act as he had a lot to say between numbers—not only setting up the contexts of the songs but also relating personal anecdotes; indeed, he could easily have worked as a stand-up comedian, and he fully appreciated the early records of Bill Cosby (nowadays, his main man comedically is Chris Rock).
-Vanguard, however, tried to groom him as a male counterpart to Joan Baez.
-He now characterizes himself as primarily a storyteller.
+The live album, Jackie Washington at Club 47, featuring a cover collage by Eric Von Schmidt, gives a feel for his live act, including the patter between numbers.
+Washington not only relates the context of the songs but also relates personal anecdotes in a style reminiscent of the early stand-up comedy of Bill Cosby.
+"Esta Navidad" from his first album is included in the 1995 Vanguard compilation A Folksinger's Christmas.